-In logistics, every delivery of freight involves paperwork.
-So, if logistics makes the world go 'round, then paperwork is the logistics of logistics.
+In logistics every delivery of freight involves paperwork.
+So if logistics makes the world go ’round, then paperwork is the logistics of logistics.
 Paperwork runs the world of logistics.
 And of all the paperwork, the most important piece is the bill of lading (BOL).
-Today, we'll look at everything you need to know about electronic bills of lading in 2020.
+Today, we’ll look at everything you need to know about electronic bills of lading.

-First of all, there's no getting around all the delivery paperwork.
-Each unique load legally requires delivery paperwork and bills of lading.
+First of all, there’s no getting around all the paperwork.
+Every load legally requires delivery paperwork and bills of lading.
 BOLs serve an important purpose, day in and day out.

 But what if there’s a better way to streamline workflow and manage paperwork?
 That’s the trillion-dollar question.

 In reality, tech has changed a lot about the logistics world.
 New apps are changing how we manage paperwork.
 New software platforms are already here with the potential to make life easier for everyone working on a delivery.

 Electronic BOLs are a hot area of logistics tech.
 They are creating streamlined workflows for drivers, back-office personnel, and fleet managers alike.
 In logistics, time is money.
 So, it follows that by saving more of the former, you yield more of the latter.
 Let’s find out more about how it’s done!